franciscoaguirre/cosmos-midterm/slides/presentation/markdown/governance.md

 ---

-## Proof Of Stake Recap
+## Proof Of Stake
-- Representative Democracy
+- Cosmos uses delegated proof of stake consensus mechanism.
+- Form of representative Democracy.
-- Run a multi-winner election mechanism to elect a set of k validators
+- Run a multi-winner election mechanism to elect a set of k validators.
 - In this election, the voting power of each voter is proportional to the number of tokens they own (their "stake"), so that if a voter owns 10 tokens, this is equivalent to there being 10 voters with a single token each and with identical ballots.

 ---

-## Proof of Stake Recap
+## Proof of Stake
-- Tokens are used as protection against a Sybil attack by an adversary
+- Tokens are used as protection against a Sybil attack by an adversary.
 - A malicious entity may control a large number of validator candidates, but it should be very difficult to get them elected in terms of the numbers of tokens that need to vote for them.
 ---